Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 ***

-Notice how can we use some basic expressions in the interpolation.
+Notice how we can use some basic expressions in the interpolation.
 In this case we are printing a number.
-We can read it and realize that we are talking about $1,232.12 but wouldn't be better if we can convert that number into money?
+We can read it and realize that we are talking about $1,232.12 but wouldn't it be better if we can convert that number into money?

 Of course, and that is really easy with filters.
 There is an example of the `currency` filter: